 Welcome to Southwestern!

 Thank you for choosing Southwestern Oregon Community College (SWOCC) as your destination for education and training.

-SWOCC has strong roots in this region, leading back to the inspired pioneers who first brought secondary education to the South Coast and the courageous early students who dodged mud and construction to walk to classes.
-We are thankful for the five decades our students, employees and communities have supported our missions, visions and the services we provide.
+SWOCC has strong roots in this region, leading back to the inspired pioneers who first brought secondary education to the South Coast.
+We are thankful for the five decades during which our students, employees and communities have supported our missions, visions and the services we provide the community.

 What does your future hold?
 A degree, certificate of completion or transfer?
 This catalog is a roadmap to your future.
-A journey through these pages may lead to a future certificate, degree, or career pathway.
-Whether you are trying to advance in your current job or learning skills to start a new career, SWOCC has the instructors and staff to guide you to your destination.
-Please let us help you complete your goals.
-Our graduates experience much success in the workforce as lawyers, nurses, chefs, welders, teachers, parents and every occupation imaginable.
+A journey through these pages will lead to a future certificate, degree, or career pathway.
+Whether you are trying to advance in your current job or learn skills to start a new career, SWOCC has the instructors and staff to guide you to your destination.
+All of us at Southwestern are eager to help you attain your goals!

+Our graduates experience much success in the workforce as nurses, chefs, welders, lawyers, teachers, parents and in every occupation imaginable.
 We look forward to hearing about your success in years to come.
-Upon graduation, you are invited to participate in the Laker Club, the college's alumni association.
-We invite you to participate in the celebrations this year and continue your personal journeys with SWOCC!
+Upon graduation, you are invited to participate in Southwestern's Alumni Association (www.socc.edu/alumni).

 Welcome to the Laker Family!
 Patty M. Scott, Ed.D.
+President

+SOUTHWESTERN HISTORY

-President SOUTHWESTERN HISTORY Southwestern Oregon Community College is located within two miles of the Pacific Ocean in an area of scenic beauty and mild climate.
-The 153-acre institution lies completely within the city of Coos Bay and is bordered on the north and east by the city of North Bend.
+Southwestern Oregon Community College is located within two miles of the Pacific Ocean in an area of scenic beauty and mild climate.

+The 153 acre institution lies completely within the city of Coos Bay and is bordered on the north and east by the city of North Bend.

 The college was formed in a tax district election in May 1961.
 It included Coos and western Douglas counties.
 On July 1, 1995, Curry County joined the college district.
 The district now encompasses 3,648 square miles with a population of more than 92,000.
 The college is the only public, post-secondary institution in the region.